Governor Resumes

 PARENT GOVERNOR

-My family and I have lived in Harpenden for over a decade, and we have two children attending Roundwood.
+My family and I have lived in Harpenden for many years, and we have two children who attend RPS.

-I have always been very impressed with the community ethos of RPS, and the environment created for all of the students to thrive.
+I have always been very impressed with the community ethos of RPS and the environment created for all of the students to thrive.
 Supporting our students and staff is of paramount importance and enabling every one of our students to be their best.
-I am very pleased to join the Governing Board to help contribute to RPS’s continued success.
+As a member of the governing board, I see that good governance is an essential key to support school in enabling our students to flourish.

 Sally Veitch